Ancient roots: fertility festivals and pagan beginnings

 - Steep 1 tablespoon in hot water for 15 minutes.

-- Strain and enjoy – add honey if you like it sweeter.
+- Strain and enjoy – add honey or maple syrup if you like it sweeter.

 Kristine x